manuelkiessling/passwd.io/DEPLOY.md

      \q
      exit

-Next, we create a place for the application to live and clone it from Github:
+Next, we create a place for the application to live in and clone it from Github:

     cd /opt
     sudo git clone https://github.com/manuelkiessling/passwd.io.git